EasyGraph-Hypergraph

 Examples

-We briefly introduce the fundamental properties, basic operations, and node classification task on hypergraph with EasyGraph.
+We provide a brief introduction to the fundamental properties, basic operations, and node classification tasks on hypergraph using EasyGraph.

 Important

-The nodes in our eg.Hypergraph numbered from 0 to n - 1 (n is the number of nodes).
-Meanwhile, each hyperedge in the hypergraph is an unordered set of vertices, which means that (0, 1, 2), (0, 2, 1), and (2, 1, 0) are all the same hyperedge.
+The nodes in our eg.Hypergraph are numbered from 0 to n - 1 (where n is the number of nodes).
+Each hyperedge in the hypergraph is represented as an unordered set of vertices.
+Therefore, hyperedges such as (0, 1, 2), (0, 2, 1), and (2, 1, 0) are considered identical.

 hg = eg.Hypergraph(num_v = 5, e_list = [(0, 1, 2), (2, 3), (2, 3), (0, 4)], merge_op="sum")